Skip to main content

 Pro Tip for Newcomers

-Inform yourself early and comprehensively about your specific insurance obligations as an expat to avoid legal uncertainties and financial risks.
-Use our free comparison calculator to find the best health insurance for your situation.
+Inform yourself early about your specific insurance obligations as an expat to avoid legal uncertainty and financial risk.
+Use our free comparison to find the right health insurance for your situation.

 Compare Health Insurance